 The boat portions of video games are generally the worst (hi there, Half-Life 2), so nDreams making an entire game out of stealth kayaking through enemy territory was a bold choice.
 Thankfully, it mostly pays off.
 You must strategically paddle through maps, keep an eye out for enemies, and choose whether to sneak past them, shoot objects to distract and blind them, or take them out and potentially bring more enemies into play.

 The campaign mode is fun but short at around five hours, as you infiltrate the region of an ex-Soviet general's forces to take out high-value targets without getting spotted.
-The graphics look great, especially optimized for the Quest 2, though people prone to nausea may struggle when you use the "sharp turn" button.
+The graphics look great, specially optimized for the Quest 2, though people prone to nausea may struggle when you use the "sharp turn" button.
 You'll also appreciate the excellent voice acting in what would otherwise be a silent trek.
 You can revisit levels to find hidden Easter eggs or go for speedrun leaderboard times.

 Robo Recall: Unplugged